FuncularLabs/Spittoon/README.md

 ```

 The serializer and validator already understand this `header`+`rows` shape and will normalize rows for you — meaning short, readable source and convenient programmatic access.

+## Reserved keywords

+SPITTOON uses a small set of well-known member names for special data shapes.
+The two primary reserved keywords are:

+- `header` — declares a typed column header for tabular sections
+- `rows` — contains the rows for a tabular section (arrays or objects normalized to rows)

+If your object model naturally contains properties named `header` or `rows`, you have several options:

+- Rename the property in source and use `[SpittoonName("header")]` (or `rows`) on the property to explicitly map the name.
+- Keep the property but quote the key in the `.spit` file so the parser treats it as a normal object member (e.g. `"header": { ... }`).
+- Nest your model under a container object so the top-level `header`/`rows` pair is not confused with your domain property.

+Reserved keywords are only treated specially when they form a `header`+`rows` pair with the appropriate shapes; otherwise they behave like normal members.

+## Recommended schema extension

+We recommend using the extension `.spitsd` for SPITTOON schema files (Spittoon Schema Definition).

+Because JSON had too much baggage, CSV was too flat, TOON too quirky in the brackets, and we needed something with actual spit.
+Terse, human-readable, hierarchical + tabular-ready serialization: comma-or-semicolon separators, optional SSCH schema validation, and a mullet that’s strictly business in the front, pure party in the back.

 ## Badges